 What’s in a name?

-Next was the name, Say Yes To No, which is first met by most marketing professionals with slight bewilderment.
-“It was a bit scary at first, standing out with Say Yes To No at those early industry trade shows.
+Next was the name, Say Yes, which is first met by most marketing professionals with slight bewilderment.
+“It was a bit scary at first, standing out with Say Yes at those early industry trade shows.
 But we quickly realised we were standing out in the right way.
 Retailers were intrigued at first, and on closer inspection liked what they heard.
 Which wasn’t so surprising, as good retailers listen to their customers, too.
 They knew that, while this product wasn’t going to change the world, once people saw it they’d want to try it.”